davzoku/extensions/README.md

 | [Rainbow CSV](https://marketplace.visualstudio.com/items/?itemName=mechatroner.rainbow-csv)                           | Syntax highlighting for CSV                          |             |
 | [vscode-edit-csv](https://marketplace.visualstudio.com/items/?itemName=janisdd.vscode-edit-csv)                       | View and edit CSV in tabular format similar to Excel |             |

-## 📝 Obsidian
+## 🧠 Obsidian

 [Obsidian](https://obsidian.md) is my go-to tool for Personal Knowledge Management, serving as a second brain for everything from AI and software engineering to data workflows and personal productivity.

-For a research-focused Second Brain workflow, check out [davzoku/paperwise](https://github.com/davzoku/paperwise) that integrates Obsidian with [Zotero](https://www.zotero.org/) and other supporting tools to streamline academic and technical research.
+For a research-focused Second Brain workflow, check out [davzoku/paperwise](https://github.com/davzoku/paperwise) that integrates Obsidian with [Zotero](https://www.zotero.org/) and other supporting tools to streamline academic research.

 | Name             | Description                                                       | Built by Me |
 | ---------------- | ----------------------------------------------------------------- | :---------: |